Muzaffarnagar: 2013 Muzaffarnagar riots

 The 2013 Muzaffarnagar riots between Hindus and Muslims resulted in 62 deaths.

 According to a May 2015 report in India Today:

 Shamli and adjoining Muzaffarnagar districts are considered sensitive ever since large-scale communal violence erupted in August and September 2013.
 More than 50 people had died and over 50,000 were rendered homeless ...
 The riot that ensued had engulfed many districts of western UP.

 Geography

 Topography

 Muzaffarnagar is 272 meters above sea level in the Doab region of Indo-Gangetic Plain.
-It is 125 kilometres north east of the national capital, New Delhi, and 200 kilometres south east of Chandigarh, and near to Roorkee, Saharanpur, Meerut & Bijnor.
+It is 125 kilometres north east of the national capital, New Delhi, and 200 kilometres south east of Chandigarh, and near to Roorkee, Saharanpur, Meerut and Bijnor.

 Climate

 Muzaffarnagar has a monsoon influenced humid subtropical climate characterised by much hot summers and cooler winters.
 Summers last from early April to late June and are extremely hot.
 The monsoon arrives in late June and continues until the middle of September.
 Temperatures drop slightly, with plenty of cloud cover but with higher humidity.
 Temperatures rise again in October and the city then has a mild, dry winter season from late October to the middle of March.
 June is the warmest month of the year.

 The temperature in June averages 30.2 °C. In January, the average temperature goes to as low as 7 °C. It is the lowest average temperature of the whole year.
 The average annual temperature in Muzaffarnagar is 24.2 °C. The highest and lowest temperatures ever recorded in Muzaffarnagar are 45 C on 29 May 1994 and -2.6 C on 23 December 1990 respectively.
 The rainfall averages 929 mm.
 The driest month is November, with 8 mm of rain.
 Highest precipitation falls in July, with an average of 261.4 mm.

 According to the World Air Quality Report 2024, Muzaffarnagar is one of the 20 most polluted cities in India.